syncthing/syncthing/users/reverseproxy.rst

     RewriteRule ^(.*) http://localhost:8080/$1 [P]

-This method also redirects to https to prevent opening the gui unencrypted.
+This method also redirects to HTTPS to prevent opening the GUI unencrypted.